drandrewthomas/Python3-3D-photos-utilities-and-library/README.md

 * loadsbs.py - Example of loading MPO and side-by-side JPG files.
 * rotatewithcrop.py - Example of loading and rotating side-by-side images with automatic cropping.
 * sbs2glyph.py - Example of loading a side-by-side image and converting it to an anaglyph.
+* depth2sbs.py - Shows how to create side-by-side stereo images using RGB and depth map images.

 ## Credits